 The next morning we started heading north and stopped by the Cenote Suytun.
 Most definitely my favorite cenote visited.
 After taking some pictures I decided to swim around for a bit.
 There are black cat fish in the water and they are not shy so you will see many of them.
 Swimming in this cenote was definitely a little bit creepy, but it’s all part of the thrill!

 Rio Lagartos National Park

 After Suytun we drove straight to our last destination, Rio Lagartos National Park.
 We booked the 2 hour boat ride and saw flamingos, different kinds of birds, and at the end our boat driver found an alligator which is the highlight of the boat trip if you are lucky enough to see one.
 I was surprised of how accustomed they are to humans.
 Our boat driver gently pulled him from the tail and the alligator was ok with it.

 We took the tour at a perfect timing and the sun was setting during our boat ride.
 Afterwards, we headed straight back to Cancun to turn in our rented car and spent the night at the Mezcal Hostel.
-We didn’t get a chance to see any of Cancun, but neither of us thought it sounded appealing at all anyway.
+We didn’t get a chance to see any of Cancun, but it was not a priority for us.
 We flew back to Miami the next morning and wished it had all lasted a little bit longer.